3 Tips to Beat the Global E-Commerce Summer Slump

 Be mindful of whom your company targets in these global markets, however.
 We’ve found that sales on global sites are more effective for attracting existing customers than wooing brand-new ones.
 The proportion of new users visiting sales pages is lower than the average—in some cases, up to 30% lower—which illustrates the value of targeting loyal customers with promotions and outreach.
 This is probably a smarter play than leaning exclusively on new shoppers to generate higher traffic and sales.

 "Sales are invaluable to retaining a current customer base," Francesco explains.
-"Some customers tend to only buy on sales: they either wait for their favorite brands to have discounts, or shop around and only select discounted items, no matter who the vendor might be.
+"Some customers tend to only buy on sales: they either wait for their favourite brands to have discounts, or shop around and only select discounted items, no matter who the vendor might be.

 "That means it's important for an e-retailer to balance the exact price discount with the frequency of sales," he continues, "since some customers will only buy when a sale is happening, while others would've made the purchase anyway regardless of a sale.
 Timing these sales is also key, so your site can be in front of the bargain hunters before the competition is."